 - Extreme thirst.

-- Weakness.
+- · Weakness.

-- Headache.
+- · Headache.

-- Nausea or abdominal cramps.
+- · Nausea or abdominal cramps.

 - The skin is usually sweaty and may be cool and pale.

 - There may be a prickly feeling on the skin or a rash.

 - Rest in a cool place.
-Take off extra clothes. - Give rehydration drink-mix 1⁄2 teaspoon salt in 1 liter water (see page 22 of Belly Pain, Diarrhea, and Worms). - Give plenty of other cool liquids too. - Gently stretch out cramps, move feet, or slowly walk.
+Take off extra clothes. - Give rehydration drink -mix 1⁄2 teaspoon salt and 8 teaspoons of sugar or cooked cereal in 1 liter water. - Give plenty of other cool liquids too.